 Be smart about the projects you decide to pursue.

 It is great to take time to explore potential avenues of research, especially during the beginning of grad school.
 However, as you continue through your program and begin to shape your research agenda, you do want to think about creating a cohesive body of work that represents who you are as a researcher.
+What kind of scholar do you want to be?
 This does not mean that you can’t have varied interests, but the projects you pursue should be able to showcase just what it is that you study.
 If you have five projects that are all completely unrelated to one another, it will be difficult for other scholars to determine what exactly it is that you do.
 Many scholars can fit their work under some kind of thematic “umbrella.”
 For example, a person pursuing a Ph.D. in History may decide to focus their academic career on naval history, and so the majority of their projects will arise from this cornerstone of naval history.

 Recognize where you can cut your groove as a scholar.